YELLOWSTONE and GRAND TETON PARK(s) 11 Days

 • Your last day visiting Yellowstone’s scenic wonders.

-• Return to Jackson, WY later in the day.
+• Return to Jackson, WY, later in the day.

 • Overnight: Jackson.